-There are two underlying reasons why mould might appear in a house - structural reasons and condensation.
+Have you ever wondered what causes mould?
+Mould needs moisture to grow and there are two underlying reasons why moisture/damp might appear in a house - structural reasons and condensation.
+Read more

 Structural issues are related to the fabric of the building which means water or moisture is getting into the property.
 Examples of the types of problems that occur include:

 - Water leaks from windows, roof, downspouts, guttering, internal plumbing and flooding

 - Penetrating damp through walls • Rising damp – usually caused by non-existent or defective damp proof courses